Frequently Asked Questions

 I have insurance through my employer, what do I do?

 If you have health insurance through your employer, you will need to have a Compliance Form filled out by a representative of the health insurance company your employer uses.
-If your coverage does not match the State of Florida requirements, contact the UCF Student Health Services International Insurance office at 407-823-1261 to discuss your options.
+If your coverage does not match the state of Florida requirements, contact the UCF Student Health Services International Insurance office at 407-823-6295 to discuss your options.

 I have insurance through a family member, what do I do?

 If you have health insurance through a family member, you will need to have a Compliance Form filled out by a representative of the health insurance company your employer uses.
-If your coverage does not match the State of Florida requirements, contact the UCF Student Health Services International Insurance office at 407-823-1261 to discuss your options.
+If your coverage does not match the state of Florida requirements, contact the UCF Student Health Services International Insurance office at 407-823-6295 to discuss your options.

 I have an Insurance Hold, but my insurance is current.
 Why do I have this Hold?